 Your Tutor is able to provide practical support, including advice on financial hardship.
 For undergraduates, your Director of Studies is usually the first point of contact for academic issues.
 For graduate students, your supervisor or course co-ordinator should normally be approached first.

 The Students’ Unions’ Advice Service offers free, confidential advice and support to Cambridge University students on a range of issues, including finance, academic problems and welfare.
 They also maintain a helpful directory of university services and support groups.

 Cambridge Police Station is at Parkside.
 Call 999 if someone is in immediate danger, otherwise call 101.

-Students experiencing bullying or sexual harrassment may wish to speak to their Tutor, consult the college's Bullying and Harrassment policies, make an appointment with the University Counselling Service's Sexual Assault and Harassment Advisor, or visit the University's Breaking the Silence website.
+Students experiencing bullying or sexual harrassment may wish to speak to their Tutor or the Welfare Co-Ordinator consult the college's Bullying and Harrassment policies, make an appointment with the University Counselling Service's Sexual Assault and Harassment Advisor, or visit the University's Breaking the Silence website.